 The VKRP Assessments

-The Virginia Kindergarten Readiness Program (VKRP) includes a coordinated set of assessments that measure children’s skills in early literacy and language (VLP), mathematics (EMAS), self-regulation (CBRS), social skills (CBRS), and mental health well-being.
+The Virginia Kindergarten Readiness Program (VKRP) includes a coordinated set of assessments that measure children’s skills in early literacy and language (VALLSS), mathematics (EMAS), self-regulation (CBRS), social skills (CBRS), and mental health well-being.

 EARLY MATHEMATICS ASSESSMENT SYSTEM